Threats to Coral Reefs

 Marine heatwaves are anomalous warming events above the 90th percentile.
 In a practical sense, it means that they happen 10% of the time relative to long-term records, typically 30-year averages.
 Globally, they occur from 0 to 5 times per year, ranging from 5 to 40 days.

 Every marine heatwave is significant, by definition.
-Ocean temperatures right now are extremely warm relative to what we typically consider to be “normal”.
-Among historical marine heatwave conditions, this event is on the upper end of “average.”
+Ocean temperatures in the Summer of 2023 (the most recent marine heatwave) were extremely warm relative to what we typically consider to be “normal”.
+Among historical marine heatwave conditions, the event of Summer 2023 was on the upper end of “average.”

-The last time there was a marine heatwave of this magnitude that encompassed this much of the Gulf of Mexico was in 2020.
+The last time there was a marine heatwave of that magnitude that encompassed this much of the Gulf of Mexico was in 2020.

-Water temperatures throughout the Gulf of Mexico and in the Caribbean Sea are anywhere from 1-2.5˚C (~2-4.5˚F) warmer than normal.
-Temperature anomalies like this aren’t unprecedented, but they are concerning given that we are in the thick of the Atlantic hurricane season and the tropical North Atlantic is already warm.
-Developing storms that pass into the region may have more fuel as a result.
+Water temperatures throughout the Gulf of Mexico and in the Caribbean Sea were anywhere from 1-2.5˚C (~2-4.5˚F) warmer than normal in July and early August of 2023.
+Temperature anomalies like this aren’t unprecedented, but they are concerning while in the thick of the Atlantic hurricane season (June – November) with the tropical North Atlantic already warm.
+Developing storms that pass into the region during a marine heatwave or with above average sea surface temperatures can be fueled by the warm waters as a result.
 Additionally, over time it will impact the different species of animals that call the ocean home.

-The Gulf of Mexico marine heatwave has been ongoing since around November or December of 2022.
+The Gulf of Mexico marine heatwave began around November or December of 2022.

 Our experimental marine heatwave forecasts indicate a 70-80% chance that extreme ocean temperatures will persist in the southern Gulf of Mexico and Caribbean through October 2023.
 That being said, our historical forecast skill in this region at 3.5 month leads is lower (though still better than random guessing).

-When corals are stressed by changes in conditions, such as extreme temperatures or light, they may expel the symbiotic algae living in their tissues, causing them to turn completely white in a process known as bleaching.
+When corals are stressed by changes in conditions, such as extreme temperatures or reduced light penetration, they may expel the symbiotic algae living in their tissues, causing them to turn completely white in a process known as bleaching.
 Without the algae, they lose their major source of food and can become weak, potentially leading to death.
+However, if the conditions return to within optimal range for the corals (i.e. sea surface temperatures returning to average range), then the coral can become host again to the symbiotic algae and recover from the bleaching event.

 To learn more about coral bleaching: https://oceanservice.noaa.gov/facts/coral_bleach.html